Today's Articles

 *Paschal Randolph was born on this date in 1825.
 He was a Black medical doctor, occultist, Spiritualist, trance medium, and writer.

 Born and raised in New York City, Paschal Beverly Randolph was a free man of mixed race.
-His father was William Randolph and his mother, Flora Beverly, whom he later described as being of mixed English, French, German, Native American, and Malagasy ancestry.
-During his lifetime he would be described as an octoroon or someone of one-eighth Black African ancestry.
+His father was William Randolph, and his mother, Flora Beverly, whom he later described as having mixed English, French, German, Native American, and Malagasy ancestry.
+During his lifetime, he would be described as an octoroon or someone of one-eighth black African ancestry.

-His mother died when he was young, leaving him homeless and penniless; he ran away to sea in order to support himself.
-From his adolescence through to the age of twenty, he worked as a sailor.
+His mother died when he was young, leaving him homeless and penniless; he ran away to sea to support himself.
+From his adolescence to age twenty, he worked as a sailor.
 He journeyed to England, through Europe, and as far east as Persia, where his interest in mysticism and the occult led him to study with local practitioners of folk magic and various religions.
-On these travels he also met and befriended occultists in England and Paris, France.
+He also met and befriended occultists during these travels to England and Paris, France.

-After leaving the sea, Randolph embarked upon a public career as a lecturer and writer.
+After leaving the sea, Randolph began a public career as a lecturer and writer.
 By his mid-twenties, he regularly appeared on stage as a trance medium and advertised his services as a spiritual practitioner in magazines associated with Spiritualism.
-Like many Spiritualists of his era, he lectured in favor of the abolition of slavery; after emancipation, he taught literacy to freed slaves in New Orleans.
-Returning to New York City in September 1855, after "a long tour in Europe and Africa," he gave a public lecture to Blacks on the subject of emigrating to India.
+Like many Spiritualists of his era, he lectured to abolish slavery; after emancipation, he taught literacy to freed slaves in New Orleans.
+Returning to New York City in September 1855, after "a long tour in Europe and Africa," he gave a public lecture to blacks on emigrating to India.
 Randolph believed that "the Negro is destined to extinction" in the United States.”

 In 1851, Randolph made the acquaintance of Abraham Lincoln.
-Their friendship was close enough that, when Lincoln was assassinated in 1865, Randolph accompanied Lincoln's funeral procession in a train to Springfield, Illinois.
-However, Randolph was asked to leave the train when some passengers objected to the presence of a Black man.
+Their friendship was close enough that, when Lincoln was assassinated in 1865, Randolph accompanied Lincoln's funeral procession on a train to Springfield, Illinois.
+However, Randolph was asked to leave the train when some passengers objected to the presence of a black man.
 Randolph described himself as a Rosicrucian.
-The manner in which Randolph incorporated sex into his occult system was considered uncharacteristically bold for the period in which he lived.
-Randolph was a believer in pre-Adamism (the belief that humans existed on earth before the Biblical Adam) he wrote the book Pre-Adamite Man: demonstrating the existence of the human race upon the earth 100,000 thousand years ago! under the name of Griffin Lee in 1863.
+How Randolph incorporated sex into his occult system was considered uncharacteristically bold for the period in which he lived.
+Randolph believed in pre-Adamism (the belief that humans existed on earth before the Biblical Adam).
+He wrote the book Pre-Adamite Man: demonstrating the Existence of the Human Race upon the Earth 100,000 thousand years ago!
+Under the name of Griffin Lee in 1863.

 New Poem Each Day